A. J. Ayer: Philosophical ideas

-Ayer argues that moral judgments cannot be translated into non-ethical, empirical terms and thus cannot be verified; in this he agrees with ethical intuitionists.
+Ayer argues that moral judgements cannot be translated into non-ethical, empirical terms and thus cannot be verified; in this he agrees with ethical intuitionists.
 But he differs from intuitionists by discarding appeals to intuition of non-empirical moral truths as "worthless" since the intuition of one person often contradicts that of another.
 Instead, Ayer concludes that ethical concepts are "mere pseudo-concepts":

-Between 1945 and 1947, together with Russell and George Orwell, Ayer contributed a series of articles to Polemic, a short-lived British "Magazine of Philosophy, Psychology, and Aesthetics" edited by the ex-Communist Humphrey Slater.
+Between 1945 and 1947, together with Russell and George Orwell, Ayer contributed a series of articles to Polemic, a short-lived British Magazine of Philosophy, Psychology, and Aesthetics edited by the ex-Communist Humphrey Slater.

 Ayer was closely associated with the British humanist movement.
 He was an Honorary Associate of the Rationalist Press Association from 1947 until his death.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1963.
 In 1965, he became the first president of the Agnostics' Adoption Society and in the same year succeeded Julian Huxley as president of the British Humanist Association, a post he held until 1970.
 In 1968 he edited The Humanist Outlook, a collection of essays on the meaning of humanism.
 He was one of the signers of the Humanist Manifesto.